Once (musical): Plot

-During band practice, one of the musicians gets into an argument with the bank manager; he opposes capitalism, he says, despite the fact that he owns the shop where they are rehearsing.
+During band practice, one of the musicians gets into an argument with the bank manager.
+He opposes capitalism, he says, despite the fact that he owns the shop where they are rehearsing.
 Guy and Girl retreat to a hill overlooking the city where the two share a brief, tender moment.
-Girl tells Guy, in Czech, that she loves him — but when he asks her to translate, she replies, "It looks like rain".
-Guy realizes that he has fallen in love with Girl, and wonders how he will live without her when he moves to New York ("Sleeping").
+Girl tells Guy, in Czech, that she loves him – but when he asks her to translate, she replies, "It looks like rain".
+Guy realizes that he has fallen in love with Girl and wonders how he will live without her when he moves to New York ("Sleeping").

 The next day the band records a demo for a major record label ("When Your Mind's Made Up").
 After receiving praise for their performance, the band members take a break.
 Girl remains at the piano, and thinking she is alone, plays one of her own compositions that reveals the depth of her feelings for Guy ("The Hill").
 Guy, who has been listening, compliments her on her song.
-He suggests that she and Ivanka move to New York with him, because they clearly have feelings for each other that they cannot ignore.
+He suggests that she and Ivanka move to New York with him because they clearly have feelings for each other that they cannot ignore.
 Girl answers angrily that he cannot feel that way.
-Incredulous, Guy asks why; Girl replies that her husband — Ivanka's father — is trying to reconcile with her, and for the sake of their daughter she must consider it ("It Cannot Be About That").
-The following morning the band gathers at the hill to voice their hopes for success with the impending album ("Gold (Acapella)").
-Guy asks Girl to spend his last night in Dublin with him; she demurs, because it would only result in "hanky-panky", which is a "bad idea"; but ultimately she agrees to come to the vacuum shop.
+Incredulous, Guy asks why and Girl replies that her husband – Ivanka's father – is trying to reconcile with her and for the sake of their daughter she must consider it ("It Cannot Be About That").
+The following morning the band gathers at the hill to voice their hopes for success with the impending album ("Gold (A Cappella)").
+Guy asks Girl to spend his last night in Dublin with him but she demurs, because it would only result in "hanky-panky", which is a "bad idea"; but ultimately she agrees to come to the vacuum shop.

 Back at the shop, Guy plays the demo for his father.
 Impressed and moved, he gives Guy money to help him get settled in New York.
 Then Guy, encouraged by Girl, calls his ex-girlfriend in New York, who is happy about his imminent arrival, and seems willing to give their relationship another try.
-A few days later Girl comes home to find a piano with a bright red bow on it — a gift from Guy.
+A few days later Girl comes home to find a piano with a bright red bow on it – a gift from Guy.
 She sheds a few tears, then sits at the piano and sings; as Guy, in his New York apartment, sings the same song ("Falling Slowly (Reprise)").